syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/comments.md

 ![Enable comment only protection](images/commentsonly.png)

 N> In enforce Protection method, first parameter denotes password and second parameter denotes protection type.
 Possible values of protection type are `NoProtection |ReadOnly |FormFieldsOnly |CommentsOnly`.
 In stop protection method, parameter denotes the password.

+## Mention Support in comments

+Mention support displays a list of items that users can select or tag from the suggested list.
+To use this feature, type the `@` character in the comment box and select or tag the user from the suggestion list.

+The following example illustrates how to enable mention support in Document Editor

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/document-editor-container/comments-mention/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="Comment-only.cs" %}
+{% endhighlight %}{% endtabs %}

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/document-editor-container/comments-mention/razor %}
+{% endhighlight %}
+{% highlight c# tabtitle="Comment-only.cs" %}
+{% endhighlight %}{% endtabs %}
+{% endif %}